bear-metal/bear-metal/source/_posts/2014-12-22-rails-garbage-collection-age-matters.markdown

 * This is called sweeping, aka. the **SWEEP PHASE**
 * Nothing changes for used objects

 A GC cycle prior to Ruby 2.1 works like that.
-A typical Rails app boots with 300 000 live objects of which all needs to be scanned during the **MARK** phase and usually yields a smaller set to **SWEEP**.
+A typical Rails app boots with 300 000 live objects of which all need to be scanned during the **MARK** phase.
+That usually yields a smaller set to **SWEEP**.

-There's a large amount of the graph that's going to be traversed over and over again that will never be reclaimed.
+A large percentage of the graph is going to be traversed over and over again but will never be reclaimed.
 This is not only CPU intensive during GC cycles, but also incurs memory overhead for accounting and anticipation for future growth.

 ## Object references

-In this simple example below we create an String array with 3 elements.
+In this simple example below we create a String array with three elements.

 ```ruby
 	irb(main):001:0> require 'objspace'